Blood vessel disorder: Age

 The rise of blood pressure is correlated to ageing.
 The arterial compliance - the amount of tension produced per stretch of arteries, decreases with age, and the stiffness of arteries increases with age.
 The structural change in blood vessels causes the elderly to be more susceptible to hypertension, which leads to complications in arteries, the heart and even the brain.

 Obesity

 Having obesity would increase the risk of atherosclerosis.
 A high-fat and high-cholesterol diet would result in an elevation of lipoprotein level, which is one of the constituents of plaque.
 Lipoprotein level above > 25–30 mg/dl is considered more susceptible by blood vessel disorders.

 Family history

 Some of the blood vessel disorders are inherited.
 For instance, erythromelalgia is caused by the mutation of the SCN9A gene, which alters the neural pathway to blood vessels.
 Genetic disorders that affect the circulatory, immune or neural system may contribute to hereditary blood vessel disorder.
-If one's family history shows records of vascular disorders, it is more likely to inherit the same disease.
+If one's family history shows records of vascular disorders, it is more likely to inherit the same disease.Some blood vessel disorders have a hereditary component and may occur more frequently in individuals with a family history of vascular disease.
+Genetic factors can contribute to susceptibility to a variety of vascular conditions, either directly through inherited vascular disorders or indirectly through inherited risk factors for cardiovascular disease.